antonkulaga/kappa-notebook/README.md

 In order to work Kappa-notebook has to be connected to a WebSim server.
 WebSim server is a version of [Kappa Simulation (KaSim)](https://github.com/Kappa-Dev/KaSim) with REST API.
-Right now there is not public release of WebSim so you have to build it yourself.
+Right now there is no public release of WebSim so you have to build it yourself.

 To build WebSim for Ubuntu/Mint and other Debian based distributions: